 Further Procedural Options

 Finally, parties in mediations under the ICOM-WIPO Mediation Rules also have the possibility to combine the mediation procedure with other dispute resolution mechanisms, such as WIPO Arbitration, Expedited Arbitration, or Expert Determination.
+The WIPO Center makes available tailored multi-tier clauses and submission agreements.

 Table of Contents